Ireland has one native reptile, the common lizard. The common lizard is protected in Ireland under:

 When do I need to get in touch?

-Common lizard are present throughout Ireland in a range of both urban and rural habitats.
+Common lizards are present throughout Ireland in a range of both urban and rural habitats.
 The potential for a project to affect reptiles is usually identified within a Preliminary Ecological Appraisal.

-As reptiles can be present on a range of sites is important to establish whether surveys to identify presence or absence of reptiles should be considered.
+As reptiles can be present on a range of sites, it is important to establish whether surveys to identify the presence or absence of reptiles should be considered.
 EcoÉireann can advise you on whether reptile surveys are required prior to commencement of your project.

 How can EcoÉireann help me?

 EcoÉireann can advise you on reptile legislation, and mitigation measures where applicable.
 Our ecologists are experienced in undertaking all types of reptile survey, licensing and mitigation.
-We apply best practice guidelines, along with our in-depth knowledge of reptilian species, habitat requirements and present survey results and recommendations in our detailed professional reports to inform and support your project’s planning application or other consenting process.
+We apply best practice guidelines, along with our in-depth knowledge of reptilian species and habitat requirements, to carry out an assessment.
+We then present survey results and recommendations in a detailed report to inform and support your project’s planning application or other consenting process.